 You might have guessed it.
 John Deere tractors are the most sold tractors in the US.
 The green and yellow tractors Series 1 and Series 3 are leading the pack because of their size and versatility.

 What is the most sold tractor in the world?

-Indian multinational company Mahindra & Mahindra manufacture the most tractors in the world.
+Indian multinational company Mahindra & Mahindra manufactures the most tractors in the world.
 They are known for their durability and quality and come in their recognizable red color.

 The company has been producing tractors since the 60s and made it to the US in the 1980s.